KaiWhen/swe-interview-prep/technical_qs/README.md

 - The main aim and benefit of OOP is to bind together the data and the functions that operate on them so that no other part of the code can access this data except that function.
 - We can build the programs from standard working modules that communicate with one another, rather than having to start writing the code from scratch which leads to saving of development time and higher productivity.
 - It is possible that multiple instances of objects co-exist without any interference

+## Explain inheritance

+The capability or ability of a class to derive properties and characteristics from another class.